 There is more than enough food in the world to feed our population of 7.8 billion people.
 But, today, more than 820 million people are hungry.
 And some 144 million children under the age of 5 are stunted more than 1 in 5 children worldwide.
 Our food systems are failing, and the COVID-19 pandemic is making things worse, Guterres said at the launch of the policy brief on food security on Tuesday.

 This year, some 49 million extra people may fall into extreme poverty due to the COVID-19 crisis.
-The number of people who are acutely food or nutrition insecure will rapidly expand.
-Every percentage point drop in global gross domestic product (GDP) means an additional 0.7 million stunted children, he said, adding that even in countries with abundant food, there are risks of disruptions in the food supply chain.
+The number of acutely food or nutrition-insecure people will rapidly expand.
+Every percentage point drop in the global gross domestic product (GDP) means an additional 0.7 million stunted children, he said, adding that even in countries with abundant food, there are risks of disruptions in the food supply chain.